pileofwolves/finmer/README.md

 ### Prerequisites

+> [!IMPORTANT]
+> Windows 10 or higher is required.
+Linux - including Steam Deck - and macOS are not officially supported.

-Finmer currently only officially supports Windows.
-To build the game from source, the following prerequisites are needed:
+To build the project from source, the following is required.
+You can install all of these directly from the Visual Studio Installer.

 - Visual Studio 2022 or newer
 - .NET Framework 4.8 SDK and targeting pack
-- C++11 compiler or newer
+- C++11 compatible compiler
-- C# 7.3 compiler or newer
+- C# 7.3 compatible compiler

 ### Building from source